 2.2 Energy transport The global demand (the investment available) is \$2.6(1.1)T/year [1].
-The year 2030 EU targets are [4]: 1) emissions of green house gases (\downarrow 40%); 2) renewables & grid (\uparrow 27%); 3) energy efficiency (127%).
-In our opinion, the reasons for such plan are lack of vision, responsibility and of innovation.
-Indeed, it is common approach to address the renewables target by investing in wind, solar, bio-, etc. However, every euro invested in ET3 (instead of wind) eliminates >12 times more CO2, returns >7 times more clean energy (by reducing the need for it) as the example from the Netherlands shows [8] and it provides much more energy efficiency (instead of building a wind park, that has energy efficiency comparable to that of a power plant, for the same money ET3 network is built replacing 50 times less energy efficient transport and thus resulting in respective savings) [8] thereby addressing all targets far more effectively.
-When >10% of the above investment is redirected into an ET3 network, more ambitious climate targets are achieved.
-This step allows to meet all climate goals with far less investment and at the same time to build over 40 thousand km/year of the ET3 network, to spend €0.5T/ year on renewables and keeping the obsolete technologies operational, adjusting to the change and to eliminate the energy infrastructure gap (\$1.5T/year) entirely.
-Moreover, transporting energy-rich substances (such as LNG) with ET3 [9] and electricity with high temperature superconductor cables [10] adds most of the value.
-For instance, under-grounding of the 5 x 2 GW SuedLinks in Germany with such cables saves up to €27B, enough for bringing ET3 to commercial deployment in the country and it provides plenty of land for building ET3 networks.
+The year 2030 EU targets are [4]: 1) emissions of green house gases ($\downarrow 40\%$); 2) renewables & grid ($\uparrow 27\%$); 3) energy efficiency ($\uparrow 27\%$).
+In our opinion, the reasons are lack of vision, responsibility and of innovation.
+Indeed, it is common approach to address the renewables target by investing in wind, solar, bio-, etc. However, every euro invested in ET3 (instead of wind) eliminates >12 times more CO_2 , returns >7 times more clean energy (by reducing the need for it) as the example from the Netherlands shows [8] and it provides much more energy efficiency (instead of building a wind park, that has energy efficiency comparable to that of a power plant, for the same money ET3 network is built replacing 50 times less energy efficient transport and thus resulting in the proportional savings) [8] thereby addressing all targets far more effectively.
+Therefore, when >10% of the above investment is redirected into ET3 network, more ambitious climate targets are achieved already, This step allows to meet all climate goals with far less investment and at the same time to build over 40 thousand km/year of the ET3 network,